020 3137 8400

 This classy chrome and glass bathroom wall light has an IP44 rating and comes on its own or as a pair, which, when placed on either side of a mirror, look exceptionally chic as well as providing extra light for practical tasks.

-Create an art deco feel with this sleek, modern chrome and diffused-glass wall light, which exudes effortless style and ambience.
-This IP44 fixture can even be combined with a dimmer switch for those nights you’re winding down in the bath.
+Create an art deco feel with this sleek, modern chrome and frosted-glass wall light, which exudes effortless style and ambience.
+This IP44 light is perfect for those nights you’re winding down in the bath.

 In the Bedroom